 7 – 7:30 p.m.
 Networking, Champion Schools poster session and refreshments

 While you learn, your children can too!
 Register young explorers ages 2 – 8 to attend a free health education session while you attend our 5-2-1-0 Speakers Series.
-At this month's session, children will get their creative juices flowing by participating in crafts, fun activities and more while learning about healthy foods and exercise!
-Register today, as space is limited!
+At this month's session, children will be encouraged to explore the realm of play through various activities and up-cycled games that you can make at home.

 Act 48 credits will be available for this program.

 Save the date for these upcoming installments of the Speaker Series, and stay tuned for more details: